zkniebel/SitecoreUML/README.md

 ## How it Works

 SitecoreUML creates an integration between Sitecore and StarUML, a feature-rich and highly customizable UML modeling and diagramming tool.
 SitecoreUML includes both a Sitecore module and a StarUML extension that together enable the serialization, deserialization and transmission of template data between the two systems.
+Check out the [documentation](https://zkniebel.gitbooks.io/sitecoreuml/) for more details!

 ## Project Status

 The project is currently under development, and the current version is *alpha*.
 The code that is currently in the project works and has been tested end-to-end for all expected scenarios during feature development.
 However, developer-level testing has not yet been formally completed.

-At present, the tool will create templates and fields with matching sort order, field type and name, and the same information will be brought into the generated UML diagrams.
-Additional features will be coming soon, so stay tuned!
+The only outstanding task is to complete the [documentation](https://zkniebel.gitbooks.io/sitecoreuml/).

 ## Upcoming Features